birnbaum/rfvis/README.md

 To use the Command Line Interface (CLI) you need to have [NodeJS](https://nodejs.org/en/download/) v8+ installed on your system.
-This is a technical limitation due to the fact that the rendering is written in Javascript but I wanted to distribute the application via [pip](https://pip.pypa.io/en/stable/quickstart/) which is more common in machine learning than NodeJS.
+This is a technical limitation due to the fact that the rendering is written in Javascript.
 You do not need to install any other package though, the CLI integrates into the command line tool you already installed via pip:
 ```
 $ rfvis cli /path/to/data
 >> Exported "/dev/random-forest-visualization/tree-0.svg"